 You can add contacts one by one on the IP phone directly.
 You can also add multiple contacts at a time and/or share contacts between IP phones using the local contact template file.
-After setup, place the template file to the provisioning server and specify the access URL of the template file in the configuration files.
+After setup, place the template file to the provisioning server, and specify the access URL of the template file in the configuration files.

-When editing a local contact template, learn the following:
+When editing a local contact file, learn the following:

-- <root_contact> indicates the start of a contact list and </root_contact> indicates the end of a contact list. - <root_group> indicates the start of a group list and </root_group> indicates the end of a group list. - When specifying a ring tone for a contact or a group, the format of the value must be Auto (the first registered line), Resource:RingN.wav (system ring tone, integer N ranges from 1 to 5) or Custom:Name.wav (custom ring tone). - When specifying a desired line for a contact, the valid values are 0 and line ID, 0 stands for the first available account.
-Multiple line IDs are separated by commas. - At most 5 groups can be added to the IP phone. - At most 1000 local contacts can be added to the IP phone.
+- <root_contact> indicates the start of a contact list and </root_contact> indicates the end of a contact list. - <root_group> indicates the start of a group list and <root_group> indicates the end of a group list. - When specifying a ring tone for a contact or a group, the format of the value must be Auto (the first registered line), Resource:RingN.wav (the default system ring tone, integer N ranges from 1 to 8 for SIP-T46G IP phones; integer N ranges from 1 to 5 for SIP-T42G/T41P IP phones) or Custom:Name.wav (the custom ring tone). - When specifying a desired line for a contact, the valid values are -1 and integer 0~5 (for SIP-T42G/T41P: 0~2). -1 stands for Auto, and integer 0~5 stand for line1~line6.
+Multiple line IDs are separated by commas. - When specifying an avatar for a contact, valid values are Default: avatar name (the built-in avatar) and Config: avatar name (the custom avatar).
+It is not applicable to SIP-T42G and SIP-T41P IP phones.